SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 I often lay these traps on the edges of pots, or make little holders out of old, bent forks to hold them horizontally or vertically, as needed.
 Where to find pre-made yellow sticky traps and holders online.

-Food Grade Diatomaceous Earth – Controls larvae
+Food Grade Diatomaceous Earth – Controls larvae and adults

-Food grade diatomaceous earth is another effective treatment to get rid of fungus gnats.
+Food grade diatomaceous earth is highly effective treatment to get rid of fungus gnats.
 Diatomaceous earth (DE) is mineralized fossil dust that is both natural and non-toxic to the environment.
 Make sure you get food grade diatomaceous earth—not pool grade, which is not pure enough for use around food gardens and pets.

 Always wear a simple dust mask when working with DE: Inhaling any kind of dust is never a good idea.